SFU-CMPT-201/a7-pub/README.md

 assigning a new value to a pointer without freeing the memory it previously pointed to.

 Since this is a common problem, `AddressSanitizer` implements checks for it.
 As usual, you can add `-fsanitize=address` as a Clang option to enable it.
-Generally, you should use this and other sanitizers when developing software since they can detect common and serious problems such as memory leaks.
+(Another well-known tool you can use is [Valgrind](https://valgrind.org/), but `AddressSanitizer` does similar things and [is often much faster](https://shorturl.at/BCL15).)
+Generally, you should use sanitizers such as `AddressSanitizer`, `UndefinedBehaviorSanitizer`, `ThreadSanitizer`, when developing software since they can detect common and serious problems such as memory leaks.

 In order to avoid leaking memory, you need to trace *all possible execution paths* in your program and make sure that you free memory on all of those.
 Programs have multiple possible execution paths